Jingmenvirus

-Jingmenvirus is a group of positive-sense single-stranded RNA viruses with segmented genomes.
+Jingmenvirus is a genus of positive-sense single-stranded RNA viruses with segmented genomes.
 They are primarily associated with arthropods and are one of only two known segmented RNA viruses that infect animal hosts.
 The first group member, the Jingmen tick virus (JMTV), was described in 2014.

-Another member, the Guaico Culex virus (GCXV), has a highly unusual multicomponent architecture in which the genome segments are separately enclosed in different viral capsids.
+Classification

+Jingmenvirus is classified in the family Flaviviridae.
+The genus has one species: Jingmenvirus rhipicephali (Jīngmén tick virus).

 Examples

 Jingmen tick virus

 The group's first member was described in 2014 and named the Jingmen tick virus (JMTV) because it was isolated from a tick sampled in Jingmen, China.
 It is an enveloped spherical virus slightly larger than its closest viral relatives.
 The JMTV genome has four segments, two containing genes with sequence homology to non-structural proteins found in flaviviruses, including methyltransferase and RNA-dependent RNA polymerase.
 The putative structural proteins in the JMTV genome have no known homologs.
 In addition to identification in ticks, JMTV has also been identified in low abundances in mosquitoes such as Aedes albopictus.